arasharn/Sensor-Fusion-Localization/Projects/P4_CarND-PID-Control/README.md

 For tuning Kp, I started from 0.01 and increased it by 0.01 until I reached 0.2.
 A wrong Kp value would car to zig-zag until it blows up.
 At too small values, it takes longer to blow up.

-Here is [a video of my implementation](https://youtu.be/utynFMySkL4) of how the car successfully pass the track without going to anywhere considered as unsafe!
+Here is [a video of my implementation](https://youtu.be/utynFMySkL4) of how the car successfully passed the track without going to anywhere considered as unsafe!

 ---